 Each dog is different, so if you’re having a similar problem, just think about how you can block your dog from waking you up.

-Maybe you need to use a baby gate to block your dog.
+Maybe you need to use a baby gate to block your dog like I do.
 Maybe your dog needs to go back to sleeping in a kennel or in the guest bedroom with the door closed.
 Maybe you need to move the kennel further away from where you sleep.
 Or maybe you could just put a blanket over the kennel so your dog can’t tell when it’s light out.
 That seems to help with Remy, along with a loud fan to block noise from outside.

 You know what will work best for your dog, and I recommend you do it.
 We need our sleep!